-Covered expenses are paid at 50% of the recognized charge for the standard plan and 10% of the recognized charge for the preventive plan.
+Covered expenses are paid at 50% of the recognized charge for the standard plan and 10% of the recognized charge for the economy plan option.

 a.
 Restorative Services and Limitations

 Services: Cast restorations, such as crowns, onlays or lab veneers, necessary to restore decayed or broken teeth to a state of functional acceptability.